Causes and prevention of tartar

 - directly removing hardened plaque;

-- polishing by means of various preparations (gel, varnish).
+- polishing using various preparations (gel, varnish).

 Prevention of tartar